querterdesu/querterdesu.github.io/README.md

 ## Demos

-This is a section containing demos for web applications made using Vue.
+This is a section containing demos for web applications made using Vue.<br />
 The demos are avaliable for free, no attributing required.

 ## Portfolio

-This is a section containing my portfolio!
+This is a section containing my portfolio!<br />
 **Please note that this section is work in progress.**

 ## Credits

-Flaticon for all of the SVGs and icons
+Flaticon for all of the SVGs and icons<br />
-Unsplash for every stock image
+Unsplash for every stock image<br />
-TailwindCSS for being the amazing CSS library
+TailwindCSS for being the amazing CSS library<br />
-Vue3, that's the framework these websites are built in
+Vue3, that's the framework these websites are built in<br />

 ## Thank you!